lixianphys/lixianphys.github.io/content/posts/pid_controller/index.md

 ### Physical Modeling
 Heat transfer can take place in four different ways : [Advection, thermal conduction, convection and radiation](https://en.wikipedia.org/wiki/Heat_transfer).
 Here we only consider thermal conduction as the major contributor.
 We also consider metallic walls of the kettle to be perfectly transparent in terms of thermal conduction.
 Therefore, the hot water directly interfaces the cold air outside.
 Then we can start to do some calculations of relevant physical properties.
-According to Fourier's law: heater transfer per $meter^2/sec$ = - thermal conductivity * gradient of temperature ~ 540 $Watt/meter^2$.
+According to Fourier's law: $q = -\kappa\nabla T \sim 540 W/m^2$.
 The surface area of the kettle is estimated to be about 700 $cm^2$.
-Then the rate of heat dissipation is thus 37.8 W. The thermal conductivity of air is about [**27 mW/m K**](https://www.engineeringtoolbox.com/air-properties-viscosity-conductivity-heat-capacity-d_1509.html).
-The heater power is 1000 Watt according to its manufacturer.
+Then the rate of heat dissipation is thus 37.8 W. The thermal conductivity of air $\kappa_{a}$ is about [27 W/K](https://www.engineeringtoolbox.com/air-properties-viscosity-conductivity-heat-capacity-d_1509.html).
+The heating power is $1000~W$ according to manufacturer.
 Here is my sketch to illustrate the idea and some necessary math along the way:

+{{< figure src="images/physmodeling.jpg" align=center >}}

-By knowing the heat capacity of water to be [**4.184 Joule/gram/deg**](https://www.engineeringtoolbox.com/specific-heat-capacity-water-d_660.html) and 0.8L (800 gram) water inside, we can estimate that the temperature goes up at a rate of **0.3 deg/sec** when the heater is on and decreases at a rate of **0.012 deg/sec** when the heater is off.
+By knowing the heat capacity of water to be [4.184 J/g/$^{\circ}$C ](https://www.engineeringtoolbox.com/specific-heat-capacity-water-d_660.html) and $0.8~L$ ($800~g$) water inside, we can estimate that the temperature goes up at a rate of 0.3 $^{\circ}$C/s when the heater is on and decreases at a rate of 0.012 $^{\circ}$C/s when the heater is off.
 Note that this estimate is not a function of temperature.
 So far, we have finished the physical modeling part.

-{{< figure src="images/physmodeling.jpg" align=center >}}

 ### Training Process of the Genetic Algorithm